urbanairship/hbackup/README.md

 Why would I choose this tool instead of Hadoop distcp?

-- Distcp requires a mapr educe cluster, and the Hadoop S3FileSystem doesn't support uploading files over 5GB since it doesn't use the multipart upload API.
+- Distcp requires a mapreduce cluster, and the Hadoop S3FileSystem doesn't support uploading files over 5GB since it doesn't use the multipart upload API.
 Depending on your use case, these factors might be important, but distcp does fine in many cases.